Judicial Officers with Leadership Responsibilities, September 2025

 Judicial Officers with Leadership Responsibilities Program

-The National Judicial College of Australia is pleased to announce the return of the popular two-day program, Judicial Officers with Leadership Responsibilities.
-This thought-provoking course is focused on practical outcomes and designed especially for court leaders facing complex environments, contemporary changes and pressures of external scrutiny.
+The National Judicial College of Australia is pleased to announce the return of our popular national two-day program, Judicial Officers with Leadership Responsibilities.
+This thought-provoking course is focussed on practical outcomes and designed especially for court leaders facing complex environments, contemporary challenges and pressures of internal and external scrutiny.

 The program will encompass experiential judicial learning principles, enhanced by discussion and exchange of experiences between participants.